Namit671/Technical-Namit-Sharma/README.md

 About Us / Contact Us
 ___________________________
-The name of the website is "ChetanTyagi-Xenonstack-Technical-Task-round---2" which is based on the given topic Car Selling.
+The name of the website is "Namit Sharma-Xenonstack-Technical-Task-round---2" which is based on the given topic Car Selling.
 The website is hosted on Github.

 =======================================================================================================================================================================